-The following questions pertain to the survey methodology and results of the Synar survey used by the state to meet the requirements of the Synar Regulation in FFY 2018 (see 42 U.S.C.
+The following questions pertain to the survey methodology and results of the Synar survey used by the state to meet the requirements of the Synar Regulation in FFY 2020 (see 42 U.S.C.
 300x-26 and 45 C.F.R.
 96.130).

-6. Has the sampling methodology changed from the previous year?

-The state is required to have an approved up-to-date description of the Synar sampling methodology on file with CSAP.
+).
+Has the sampling methodology changed from the previous year? ☐ Yes ⊠ No The state is required to have an approved up-to-date description of the Synar sampling methodology on file with CSAP.
 Please submit a copy of your Synar Survey Sampling Methodology (Appendix B).
-If the sampling methodology changed from the previous reporting year, these changes must be reflected in the methodology submitted.

-a.
-If yes, describe how and when this change was communicated to SAMHSA

-- 7. Please answer the following questions regarding the state's annual random, unannounced inspections of tobacco outlets (see 45 C.F.R.
-96.130(d)(2)). - a.
-Did the state use the optional Synar Survey Estimation System (SSES) to analyze the Synar survey data?
+If the sampling methodology changed from the previous reporting year, these changes must be reflected in the methodology submitted. a.
+If yes, describe how and when this change was communicated to SAMHSA 7.
+Please answer the following questions regarding the state's annual random, unannounced inspections of tobacco outlets (see 45 C.F.R. $96.130(d)(2)$ ). a.
+Did the state use the optional Synar Survey Estimation System (SSES) to analyze the Synar survey data? ⊠ Yes □ No If Yes , upload a copy of SSES tables 1-8 (in Excel) to WebBGAS.

-Yes No

-If Yes, upload a copy of SSES tables 1-8 (in Excel) to WebBGAS.
 Then go to Question 8.
-If No, continue to Question 7b.
+If No , continue to Question 7b. b.

-b.
 Report the weighted and unweighted Retailer Violation Rate (RVR) estimates, the standard error, accuracy rate (number of eligible outlets divided by the total number of sampled outlets), and completion rate (number of eligible outlets inspected divided by the total number of eligible outlets).

-Unweighted RVR

-Weighted RVR

-Standard error (s.e.) of the (weighted) RVR

-Fill in the blanks to calculate the right limit of the right-sided 95% confidence interval.
+Unweighted RVR Weighted RVR Standard error (s.e.) of the (weighted) RVR Fill in the blanks to calculate the $\frac{\text{right limit}}{\text{of the right-sided 95\%}}$ confidence interval. $ \begin{array}{cccccccccccccccccccccccccccccccccccc$ Accuracy rate Completion rate c.

-+ $(1.645 \times)$ = RVR Estimate plus (1.645 times Standard Error) equals Right Limit

-Accuracy rate

-Completion rate

-- c.
 Fill out Form 1 in Appendix A (Forms 1-5).
-(Required regardless of the sample design.) - d.
-How were the (weighted) RVR estimate and its standard error obtained?
-(Check the one that applies.)

-Form 2 (Optional) in Appendix A (Forms 1-5) (Attach completed Form 2.)
+(Required regardless design.) of the sample d.
+How were the (weighted) RVR estimate and its standard error of (Check the one that applies.) btained? ☐ Form 2 (Optional) in Appendix A (Forms 1-5) (Attach completed l Form 2.)
 Other (Please specify.
-Provide formulas and calculations or attach and explain the program code and output with description of all variable names.)

-e.
-If stratification was used, did any strata in the sample contain only one outlet or cluster this year?

-☐ Yes ☐ No ☐ No stratification If Yes , explain how this situation was dealt with in variance estimation.

-f.
-Was a cluster sample design used?

-Yes No ------------ -- ----

-If Yes, fill out and attach Form 3 in Appendix A (Forms 1-5), and answer the following question.

-If No, go to Question 7g.

-Were any certainty primary sampling units selected this year?

-🗌 Yes 🗌 No

-If Yes, explain how the certainty clusters were dealt with in variance estimation.

-g.
+Provide formulas and calculations or attactive the program code and output with description of all variable name. • e.
+If stratification was used, did any strata in the sample contain on or cluster this year? lly one outlet ☐ Yes ☐ No ☐ No stratification If Yes, explain how this situation was dealt with in variance estimation on. f.
+Was a cluster sample design used? ☐ Yes ☐ No If Yes , fill out and attach Form 3 in Appendix A (Forms 1-5), and an following question. swer the If No, go to Question 7g.
+Were any certainty primary sampling units selected this year? ☐ Yes ☐ No If Yes, explain how the certainty clusters were dealt with in variance estimation. g.
 Report the following outlet sample sizes for the Synar survey.
 Sample Size Effective sample size (sample size needed to meet the SAMHSA precision requirement assuming simple random sampling) Target sample size (the product of the effective sample size and the design effect) Original sample size (inflated sample size of the target sample to counter the sample attrition due to ineligibility and noncompletion) Eligible sample size (number of outlets found to be eligible in the sample) Final sample size (number of eligible outlets in the sample for which an inspection was completed)